 - Where would I thrive?
 What do I need to thrive?

 - What will happen to it when I come out of my current situation?

 - Do I need time to recover from the shock of life disruption?

 - What do I need to recover?

 - Where should I be planted next?

 - How will I feel when I get there?

 - What do I need in my next role for me to thrive?

 What did you learn about yourself answering these questions?
 What were your thoughts?
 Were the questions easier or harder to answer than they were for the plant?
 Why?
 How did you feel answering them?
 What were your objections that came up?
 What were your fears?

 Like most humans, your brain probably came up with a hundred reasons why you should stay the same.
-It’s entirely normal for your brain to respond this way and knowing this in advance will help you to stay calm.
+It’s entirely normal for your brain to respond this way, and knowing this in advance will help you stay calm.
 Your brain is only concerned with helping you to avoid pain, seek pleasure, and expend the least amount of energy possible.
-What you’re doing by envisioning a new and uncertain future goes against everything your brain stands for and your brain might not be able to keep you safe.
+What you’re doing by envisioning a new and uncertain future goes against everything your brain stands for, and your brain might not be able to keep you safe.
 But if you want to change, you must be willing to feel the discomfort that comes with growth.